 Welcome to the home of the Australian Braille Authority.

 Unified English Braille (UEB) is the official braille code for use in Australia.
 ABA jointly administers the Trans-Tasman Certificate of Proficiency in UEB, the only braille certification available in Australia.
-The 2017 test period is now complete and marking is underway.
-Results are expected to be announced in December.
+Results for the 2017 test have been released and our heartiest congratulations are extended to the nine successful candidates.

-The 2018 Round Table Conference will be held at Rydges Sydney Central withe the theme “Advances in Information Access – Opportunities, Applications and Technologies”.
+The 2018 Round Table Conference will be held at Rydges Sydney Central with the theme “Advances in Information Access – Opportunities, Applications and Technologies”.
 The Call for Papers is open until 1 December 2017.
 The ABA Annual Meeting will be held on Saturday 5 May, followed by the Conference from Sunday 6 to Tuesday 8 May.
 We hope you can join us.

 The 2017 ABA Annual Meeting and Round Table Conference were held in Perth from Saturday 6 to Tuesday 9 May.
 We would like to thank Jordie Howell for her able chairmanship, Sam Taylor for his feature presentation on refreshable braille technology with android, and Kathy Riessen for her workshop on implementing the ABA formatting guidelines using the Australian template in the Duxbury Braille Translator.
 ABA was also proud to be represented by Kathy Riessen as a keynote speaker at the 2017 SPEVI Conference on the topics of ABA and braille formatting.